refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 * It is highly suggested that all ansible playbooks to be executed once reboot (at least network and basic for compute node reboot).
 * config cgroup as `sudo cgconfigparser -l /etc/cgconfig.conf && sudo cgrulesengd`.
 * start tinc vpn by `sudo tincd -n debug`.
+* `sudo ethtool -K enp0s31f6 tso off gso off` on master if you like
 * iptables (nat rules) on master is not persistent, see [this issue](https://github.com/ansible/ansible/issues/25149) for further develpment of ansible to incorporate persistence of iptables.
 * ~~hostname is not persistent by hostname module of ansible!! [see issue](https://github.com/ansible/ansible/issues/54755)~~ Solved by switch option in cloud.cfg.
 * MTU is not persistent by netplan, due to default cloud init in ubuntu (no good even after add mac match to netplan...)